Acme United (NYSE:ACU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research report issued on Sunday.
-The firm set a “hold” rating on the stock.
+StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a report released on Wednesday.
+The brokerage set a “hold” rating on the stock.

 About Acme United (Get Rating)